krlospelaez/js-fixtures/README.md

         // etc.. etc..
     });
     afterEach(function(){
-        fixtures.clearCache(); // cleans up the fixture for the next test });
+        fixtures.cleanUp(); // cleans up the fixture for the next test });
 });
 ```